A while back, a friend contacted me about her daughter’s Siamese, who had suddenly taken ill.

-“One in four women has experienced domestic violence in her lifetime,” writes Nathaniel Fields, “and domestic violence is the third leading cause of homelessness among families.
-Additionally, intimate partner violence costs the U.S. economy $8.3 billion per year through a combination of medical costs and lost productivity, according to the Corporate Alliance to End Partner Violence…truly a national public health crisis.”
+“One in four women has experienced domestic violence in her lifetime, and domestic violence is the third leading cause of homelessness among families,” writes Nathaniel Fields, who rightly calls it a national public health crisis.

-The ex-boyfriend had, the note continued, kicked the puppy in the head, according to the note.
+The ex-boyfriend had kicked the puppy in the head, according to the note.
 The puppy was taken to a local rescue and given the veterinary care he needed.

 No Pet Left Behind

 Speaking of stories that end well, my friend’s daughter and her cat made it safely back home, thanks to her family.
 It was a given that the faithful Siamese was coming back with his mom.